top of page

 HISTORY

-Saffron Players is a family, of all ages, with members taking on active roles directing, producing, performing, set designing/building, creating props, providing choreography and assisting backstage and front of house.
+We are a family, of all ages, with members taking on active roles directing, producing, performing, set designing/building, creating props, providing choreography and assisting backstage and front of house.

 The committee is run by people from all walks of life, who give many hours of their own time throughout the year.